The Art of Asking Effective Questions

 An open-ended question is one that cannot be answered with a single word or phrase such as “yes” or “no”

-- Good open-ended questions begin with the words “What, Where, Why, When and How? – 5W’s and an H.”
+- Open-ended questions begin with the words “What, Where, Why, When and How? – 5W’s and an H.”

-- To try to understand – “Could you explain so and so a bit more…?
+- Trying gain understanding – “Could you explain so and so a bit more…?

-- To build on a previous thought – “You said a moment ago that….
+- Building on a previous thought – “You said a moment ago that….
 If that’s the case, what would happen if…?”

-- To challenge – “What do you feel most uncomfortable about?” or “What do you feel most challenged by?”
+- Challenging – “What do you feel most uncomfortable about?” or “What do you feel most challenged by?”

-- To elicit honesty – “Do you feel you’re making any impact – if not, what can you do about it?”
+- Elicit honesty – “Do you feel you’re making any impact – if not, what can you do about it?”

-- To peel back the layers, to dig deeper – “And then what happened….?”
+- Peel back the layers, to dig deeper – “And then what happened….?”

 - To check out – “Are we asking helpful questions?”
 Or “What haven’t we helped you with yet?”

-In order to gain understanding and add depth to the coachees progress, a coach needs to know how to use three words to draw out greater information.
+In order to gain understanding and add depth to the clients progress, a coach needs to know how to use three words to draw out greater information.

-a.
-Probing Assumptions – Probing of assumptions makes them think about the presuppositions and unquestioned beliefs on which they are founding their argument.
+Probing Assumptions – Probing of assumptions makes the client think about the presuppositions and unquestioned beliefs on which they are founding their argument.